amcnamara/slurm/README.md

 Slurm is a Clojure ORM.
 Its modelled more closely to a traditional OO ORM than a Clojure DSL, specifically to help beginners get off the ground.
 It features the following:

-* Selectable eager or lazy loading of database objects
+* Eager or lazy loading of database objects
-* Seamless single and multi object relations
+* Single and multi object relations
-* Simple to define schemas, makes for easy adoption on existing projects/DBs
+* Simple schemas, makes it easy to adapt existing projects/DBs
-* Simple interaction mechanisms.
+* Simple interaction mechanisms
-* Allows easy sequence processing of database records
+* Process database records as sequences

-Slurm is in active development, please check back for updates often.
-If you need any help or have feedback, you can ping me at alex.mcnamara@dreamux.com.

 Overview
 --------